AshWang623/portfolio/Ash_final_project.md

 # Project Structure
 1. Introduction: Fashion's Environmental Toll

+What is your Lululemon made of?

-Opening with startling statistics on the fashion industry’s contribution to pollution.
+Provide startling statistics on the fashion industry’s contribution to pollution.
-Briefly mention the stages in the fashion lifecycle (material production, supply chain, waste generation).

 2. Environmental Cost of Clothing Types

+Educate the audience about different types of materials and clothes, and demonstrate the related environmental costs.

 Cotton: Discuss its water-intensive farming and pesticide use.

 Polyester & Synthetics: Highlight their reliance on fossil fuels and how microplastics enter water systems.

 Alternative Materials: Introduce new sustainable options like organic cotton, hemp, and recycled fabrics.

 Visualization: Compare water usage, carbon footprint, and waste of different fabric types.

 3. The Supply Chain: Pollution Along the Way

 Manufacturing & Dyeing: Explain the chemical-heavy processes that result in water pollution and toxic runoff.

 Transportation: Focus on the carbon emissions caused by global supply chains, with an emphasis on fast fashion.

 Visualization: A map showcasing global supply chains and associated emissions.

 4. The Afterlife of Clothes: Waste and Disposal

 Landfills and Incineration: Discuss the fate of clothes that don’t get recycled and their environmental impact.

 Second-hand Markets: Examine how used clothes are shipped to developing countries, causing problems like excess waste and local market disruption.

 Visualization: Flow of used clothes from the West to developing regions.

 5. Advocating for Sustainable Fashion

 Organic Fashion: Introduce the concept of sustainable and ethical fashion practices—using eco-friendly materials, fair labor practices, and mindful consumption.

 Consumer Behavior: Encourage slow fashion, clothing repair, thrifting, and recycling initiatives.

 Visualization: A positive comparison of traditional vs. organic fashion’s environmental impact.

-6. Conclusion: A Call to Action
+6. Conclusion

 Summarize the major environmental costs and solutions.

 Empower consumers with actionable steps toward adopting organic fashion and sustainable practices.